bcoin-org/bcoin-org.github.io/guides-markdown/crowdfund-tx.md

   assert(tx.verify(fundMe.view), 'TX is malformed.
 Fix before broadcasting');

+  // check the value of our inputs just to confirm what the fees are console.log('Total value of inputs: ', fundMe.getInputValue() );
+  console.log('Fee to go to miners: ', fundMe.getInputValue() - fundingTarget);

-  // Step 6: broadcast tx
+  // Finally, broadcast tx
   try {
     const broadcastStatus = await client.broadcast(tx);
     return tx;